svv2014/OctoPrint-xMatters-integration/README.md

     pip install https://github.com/svv2014/OctoPrint-Xmatters-integration/archive/master.zip

 ### After install

-    You better to do full restatart after installing plugin, there is an issue that is listed in TODO section.
+Do a full restatart of OctoPrint, there is an issue that is listed in TODO section.

 ## xMatter integration setup